kenyzumm/SigmaHackNSlash/README.md

 - **Tile Map**: Tile-based map system with 32x32 pixel tiles and collision detection
 - **Animations**: Animation system for different player states (idle, run, jump, fall)
 - **Collision System**: Precise collision detection with tile-based environment
+  - **Bullet System**: Player can shoot bullets towards the mouse cursor by clicking the left mouse button.
+Bullets are removed automatically when they leave the screen.

 ### 🛠️ Technical Systems
 - **Resource Management**: Central system for loading textures and sounds